 High ethical standards as well as responsibility towards society and employees are part of our cultural DNA.
 Ramboll was value-based long before it came into fashion and we live our values every day.

 With almost 300 offices in 35 countries, we combine local experience with a global knowledge-base.

 The green transition should ultimately lead to a fossil-free society.
 Meanwhile, fossil fuels will remain a vital part of our energy mix in the coming decades.
 Striking the right balance is a matter of combining renewables and fossil fuels in smart and efficient ways.

-We seek close to 300 new highly qualified employees for our many projects all over the world.
+We seek more than 200 new highly qualified employees for our many projects all over the world.

 Student jobs, coursework, theses, internships, PhD’s, and other activities in connection with your academic work are worth looking for in Ramboll.
 We focus on self-management and participation – what we call “empowerment”.